 Fitting it yourself

-Ikea's Enhet and Metod units come flat-packed; you can assemble and install them yourself.
+Ikea's Enhet and Metod units come flat-packed, while Knoxhult kitchens come fully assembled.
+You can install any of the ranges yourself.

-Our labs tried assembling and installing these kitchens to assess how easy it was.
+Our labs tried assembling and installing these kitchens to assess how easy it is.

 Log in or join Which? to reveal the results.